Adsorption and dissociation of diatomic molecules in monolayer $1H$-MoSe$_2$: Results

 Because $\mathrm{T_a}$ is the energetically preferred site for the atomic adsorption of N and O (see Appendix~\ref{app:at_ener}), we focus our study on the dissociative adsorption of NO on MoSe$_2$ to the case in which both N and O end adsorbed at different $\mathrm{T_a}$ positions.
 Our results are summarized in Table~\ref{table:dissNO_MoSe2}.
 The dissociation process at the MoSe$_2$ surface is still endothermic, being the revPBE-vdW (PBE-D3) dissociation energy $E_d=$~3.784 (3.626)~eV.
 The difference of around 60~meV between $E_d$ and $E_d^\infty$ values points to a very minor interaction between the adsorbed N and O. Note, for instance, that this difference is one order of magnitude smaller than the one we obtained for O$_2$ dissociation in the same $\mathrm{T_a(O)}+ \mathrm{T_a(O)}$ configuration.
 The induced electron density of the dissociated $\mathrm{T_a(N)} + \mathrm{T_{a}(O)}$ configuration in Fig.~\ref{fig:charge_dis_NO}(a) shows that each atom is strongly bounded to the Se below, being the Bader charge transfer for N and O, $\Delta\mathcal{Q}_\mathrm{B} =$~0.60 and 0.85~$e$, respectively.
 The spin-magnetization density in the same figure shows that the finite spin magnetic moment is located both around the N and one of the closest Mo.

 To study the dissociation of NO in the vicinity of a Se vacancy we consider two cases, namely, the O atom is adsorbed at the Se vacancy and the N atom at a $\mathrm{T_a}$ position separated by a lattice constant [$\mathrm{T_a(N)} + \mathrm{T_{vSe}(O)}$] and vice verse [$\mathrm{T_{vSe}(N)}+\mathrm{T_a(O)}$].
 In Table~\ref{table:dissNO_MoSe2} we summarize our results.
 Interestingly, the process becomes exothermic in both cases, being the $\mathrm{T_{vSe}(N)}+\mathrm{T_a(O)}$ dissociated configuration the most exothermic with a revPBE-vdw (PBE) value, $E_d=-1.927 $ ($-2.043$)~eV.
 The corresponding induced density displayed in Fig.~\ref{fig:charge_dis_NO}(c) resembles that of the dissociative adsorption of CO at the $\mathrm{T_{vSe}(C)}+\mathrm{T_a(O)}$ configuration.
 The N atom, which adsorbs well inside the vacancy, binds to its three closest Mo, while the O atom does to the Se below.
 According to the Bader charge analysis N gains 1.08~$e$, slightly larger than the 0.86~$e$ obtained for C in the $\mathrm{T_{vSe}(C)}+\mathrm{T_a(O)}$ configuration.
 The charge transfer towards the O atom is the same as in the $\mathrm{T_{vSe}(N)}+\mathrm{T_a(O)}$ for the pristine surface.
 The zero spin magnetic moment in this configuration contrasts with the result obtained for dissociation in the $\mathrm{T_a(N)} + \mathrm{T_{vSe}(O)}$ case.
 Figure~\ref{fig:charge_dis_NO}(b) shows clearly that the spin-magnetization is caused by the adsorption of N at the $\mathrm{T_a(N)}$ site, in accordance to the results obtained for dissociation in the pristine surface.
 Note also that the charge rearrangement induced in the vacancy is similar irrespective of being occupied by the N or the O atom.
 This also agrees with the similar Bader charge transfer assigned to O at the vacancy ($\Delta\mathcal{Q}_\mathrm{B} =$~1.00~$e$).
 On the other hand, the N atoms takes 0.69~$e$ of charge.

-Finally, as found for the rest of diatomic molecules, the dissociation energy will becomes highly exothermic if the N and O could end adsorbed at two separated Se vacancies ($E_d\sim-6.5$~eV).
+Finally, as found for the rest of diatomic molecules, the dissociation energy will become highly exothermic if the N and O end adsorbed at two adjacent Se vacancies.
+The revPBE-vdW (PBE-D3) prediction in this case is $E_d = -6.167$ ($-6.461$)~eV.
+These values are similar to the ones obtained when one considers that the two Se vacancies are isolated from each other, $E_d^\infty = -6.388$$ ($-$6.533)$~eV.